How to Care for a Dog After Neutering Surgery

 The first 24 hours after a neuter surgery are critical for your dog's safety and recovery.
-Your pooch may be a little fuzzy from the anesthesia.
-He’ll have a sore spot on his belly, which will make him a little uncomfortable.
-You’ll need to monitor his food and water intake, separate him and put a special collar on him to limit his access to the wound, if needed.
-It's also important to keep an eye on his sore and give him his meds.
-If you suspect anything is out of the ordinary, call your vet.
+Your pooch may be a little disoriented from the general anesthesia.
+We got some useful information about how to care for a dog after neutering surgery from Dr. Ingrid Taylor, a veterinarian with 16 years of experience in general clinical and emergency practice and public health.
+She says that you'll need to monitor his food and water intake, separate him from other animals in the household, and put a special collar on him to limit his access to the incision site if needed.
+It's also important to keep an eye on his surgery site and give him his pain medication.
+If you suspect anything is out of the ordinary, call your veterinarian.

-Odds are, your vet sent your barking buddy home with an Elizabethan collar.
-This lampshade-looking device prevents your dog from nipping at his incision site, so it’s important to keep it on for at least a week.
+It's important for pet owners to use the collar for at least a week after a dog spay or neuter.
 Your buddy can sleep in it and even eat and drink while it's on.
-However, because it's a little hard to get used to that first day, your pooch might be reluctant to dine and drink.
+However, because it's a little hard to get used to that first day couple of days post-op, your pooch might be reluctant to dine and drink.
 Take it off for short periods if this is the case.
-Make sure you're there to watch him and put it back on as soon as he's done.
+Make sure you're there to watch him and put it back on as soon as he's finished.